pulpvision/angular-image-crop/README.md

 NOTE: This is a fork of Andy Shora's great work with some bootstrap CSS tweaks added to suit my purposes.

 * Replaced the file input with a bootstrap button, and moved the button controls to the bottom of the module.
 * Added reset function to the scope of the directive.
+* Installation: `bower install angular-image-cropper --save`

 Angular Image Crop
 ==================